slytomcat/URLshortener/README.md

 Configuration data can be also provided via environment variables URLSHORTENER_ConnectOptions (JSON string with Redis connection options), URLSHORTENER_Timeout, URLSHORTENER_ListenHostPort, URLSHORTENER_DefaultExp, URLSHORTENER_ShortDomain and URLSHORTENER_Mode.

-When some configuration value is set in both configuration file and environment variable then value from configuration file is used.
+When some configuration value is set in both configuration file and environment variable then value from environment is used.

 ### Logs